spine-tools/SpineOpt.jl/docs/src/advanced_concepts/AC_power_flow.md

 # Radial AC power flows

 SpineOpt includes single-phase equivalent AC optimal power flow (OPF) calculation.
 It is suitable for planning studies and simulating balanced power flow in different operational situations.
+The AC power flow calculation is suitable for radial networks typical in distribution networks.
+It does not track the voltage phase angle across the network and thus the results for looped networks will not be correct.l

 ## Defining the problem for AC flow calculation